meltano/meltano/docs/src/_getting-started/part3.md

 ---
-title: Part 3 - Transformations, ELT
+title: Part 3 - Process data
-description: Part 3 - If you're ready to get started with Meltano and run an EL[T] pipeline with a data source and destination of your choosing, you've come to the right place!
+description: Part 3 - If you're ready to get started with Meltano, you've come to the right place!
 layout: doc
 weight: 4
 ---